yU93r/SteamEmu/post_build/README.experimental_steamclient.md

 ---

 **Note** that all emu config files should be put beside the `steamclient(64).dll`.
-You do not need to create a `steam_interfaces.txt` file for the `steamclient` version of the emu.
+You do not need to create the `app::steam_interfaces` section for the `steamclient` version of the emu.

 ---